hannes-marais/innovation-algebra/README.md

 Generating GPT frameworks:

 * [JesterBot / Joke Algebra](https://chat.openai.com/share/56aa5327-925a-4e50-806b-401f39df4261) - You can use IA to create GPT frameworks / Algebras for other domains.
 We start with an overview how the GPT frameworks works, and then we invent a new joke telling framework.
 Of course there are lots of jokes along the way.
+Needs a lot of tweaking, please share your improvements.

 Contributed: